choreonoid/choreonoid-doc/en/agxdynamics/agx-simulator-item.rst

   * - Parameter
     - Default Value
     - Unit
-    - Data type
+    - Type
-    - Explanation
+    - Description
   * - NumThreads
     - 1
-    - thread
+    - threads
     - unsigned int
-    - The number of thread AGX Dynamics uses, which activate the function of parallelization for solver and collision detection.
-It can be confimed by checking CPU usage via top command etc.
+    - Number of threads used by AGX Dynamics.
+Parallelizes internal calculations (collision detection, solver).
+You can verify if it's working by checking CPU usage with tools like top.
   * - ContactReduction
     - true
     - \-
     - bool
-    - activate/disable for contact reduction function by true/false.
-The benefit of ContactReduction is reduction of calcuration by reduction of unnecessary contacts.
+    - Enable/disable contact reduction feature.
+Specify true or false.
+Reduces solver computational load by eliminating unnecessary contact points.
   * - ContactReductionBinResolution
     - 3
-    - piece
+    - bins
     - unsigned int
-    - number of bin for contact reduction.
-(1-10).
-It is used for 6-dimensional binning algorithm.
+    - Number of bins for contact reduction.
+Specify 1-10.
+Number of bins used in the 6-dimensional bin packing algorithm.
   * - ContactReductionThreshold
     - 12
-    - piece
+    - points
     - unsigned int
-    - threshold for starting contact reduction.
-Once the number of contacts are more than designated threshold, contact reduction is activated.
+    - Threshold for starting contact reduction.
+When contact points between links exceed the specified threshold, contact reduction begins.
   * - ContactWarmstarting
     - false
     - \-
     - bool
-    - If the status of contact is the same as the last step, using the solution of the last solver, the calculation can be converged quickly.
+    - When contact state is unchanged from the previous step, uses the previous solver solution to accelerate convergence calculations.
   * - AMOR
     - false
     - \-
     - bool
-    - Merge the relatively resting rigid bodies together and reduce the amount of solver calculation.
+    - Merges stationary rigid bodies together to reduce solver computational load.
 Specify true or false.
-Each link needs to be set AMOR.
-Details in to :doc:`agx-body`.
+Each link must also be configured.
+See :doc:`agx-body` for details.
-  * - AutoSleep(deprecated)
+  * - AutoSleep (deprecated)
     - false
     - \-
     - bool
-    - Automatic sleeping function for resting rigid body from the solver, which contributes to reducing calculation by true/faulse.
-Each link needs to be set autoSleep.
-Details in :doc:`agx-body` .
+    - Removes stationary rigid bodies from the solver to reduce computational load.
+Specify true or false.
+Each link must also have autoSleep configured.
+See :doc:`agx-body` for details.
   * - SaveToAGXFileOnStart
     - false
     - \-
     - bool
-    - Save the simulation in .agx file format when simulation starts.
-The stored directry is the one that executable binary is saved or current directry when executed.
-It can be used for debugging of AGXDynamics and performance checking.
+    - Saves the scene in AGX Dynamics file format (.agx) when simulation starts.
+Save location is the directory where Choreonoid's executable binary is located or the current directory at runtime.
+Can be used for debugging and performance verification with AGX Dynamics standalone.
+  * - DebugMessageOnConsole
+    - warning
+    - \-
+    - debug, info, warning, or error
+    - Sets the type of messages output by AGXSimulator. debug: Displays AGX debugging messages. info: Shows forces applied to agxBreakableJoint, etc. warning: When shapes are incorrect, materials are missing from material table, etc. error: Fatal errors when simulation stops or crashes.